deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 presents the Cohen's Kappa scores evaluating the correlation between ground truth scores and model predictions for various models on the RECON test set, categorized by zero-shot and fine-tuned settings.
+> Table 1 presents the performance of various LLMs (zero-shot and fine-tuned) on the RECON benchmark, measured by the linear weighted Cohen's Kappa score.

 {{< table-caption >}}